GustavoHBDuarte/Metabolomics_PK_proj/README.md

 # Rosuvastatin Absorption Estimator - Predicting AUC and Cmax: Project Overview

 Rosuvastatin is a quite known lipid-lowering agent generally used for hypercholesterolemia treatment and coronary artery diseases prevention.
 There is a substantial inter-individual variability in the absorption of statins, which in turn may affect drug therapy safety and efficacy.
-Therefore, the ability of predicting the individual absorption of Rosuvastin before even taking the drug would be tremendously valuable for optimal drug therapy, minimizing adverse effects.This project basically aims to:
+Therefore, the ability of predicting the individual absorption of Rosuvastin before even taking the drug would be tremendously valuable for optimal drug therapy, minimizing adverse effects and reducing costs associated with unefective drug therapy.This project basically aims to:

 * Develop an algorithm to predict interindividual rosuvastatin absorption by predicting the main pharmacokinetic parameters AUC and C<sub>max</sub>.